 AuditEventLog

 The AuditEventLog contains information about audit events from different Deephaven processes.
 A variety of Deephaven processes can write to the AuditEventLog.
-For example, the RemoteQueryProcessor will write to the AuditEventLog with details about events including (but not limited to):
+For example, workers will write details about events such as table access and client requests.

 The following processes write audit logs.